Serious illness represents a significant psychological burden

 Additional data analysis (Ross et al., 2021) of this study also found a strong and long-lasting reduction in suicidality lasting six and a half months.
 Significant was also the reduction in feelings of loss of life meaning, which maintained robustness at the 4.5-year follow-up.

-The only modern study evaluating the effect of LSD-assisted psychotherapy on anxiety associated with a life-threatening illness was conducted by Peter Gasser in Switzerland.
-It confirmed the safety of the method and the long-term reduction of anxiety and anxiousness in 12 participants/patients (Gasser et al., 2014).
+The first modern study evaluating the effect of LSD-assisted psychotherapy on anxiety associated with a life-threatening illness was conducted by Peter Gasser in Switzerland.
+It confirmed the safety of the method and the long-term reduction of anxiety in 12 participants (Gasser et al., 2014).
+It was followed by a larger double-blind placebo-controlled clinical trial (Holze et al., 2023).
+Half of the 42 study participants had cancer or another life-threatening illness.
+Results showed significant reductions in anxiety, depression and other psychiatric symptoms even after 16 weeks.
+As part of the specific study design, all participants completed two sessions of LSD and two sessions of placebo, each led by a single therapist.

 A pilot open-label study confirmed the feasibility of psilocybin-assisted psychotherapy, its relative safety, and its effect on reducing symptoms of demoralization in 18 patients with long-term AIDS.
 Here, Brian Anderson's team at UCSF newly tested a group training and integration model (Anderson et al. 2020).